abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 tailspin.
 It seems many people are becoming more and more focused on consuming, without much consideration for what they already have.

-By contrast, part of the ethos of living in a monastery as a *samaṇa,* a religious seeker, is developing the qualities of simplicity, frugality and the care we take in using and reusing things.
+By contrast, part of the ethos of living in a monastery as a *samaṇa*, a religious seeker, is developing the qualities of simplicity, frugality and the care we take in using and reusing things.
 For instance, I have a cold now and have been blowing my nose quite often—I don’t know how many